EdDataScienceEES/tutorial-jackegriffin/index.md

   mutate(avg_pop = map_dbl(data, ~{mean(.x$scalepop)}))
 ```

-This code iterates through the data frames stored in the data column, returns the average population for each data frame, and concatenates the results into a numeric vector (which is then stored as a column called `avg_pop`).
+This code iterates through the data frames stored in the `data` column, calculates the average population for each data frame, and then combines these results into a numeric vector.
+This vector is stored as a new column called `avg_pop`.
-It would be very observant of you in saying this is something we could have done a lot more easily using standard `dplyr` commands (such as `summarise()`).
-Fair enough I say, but hopefully it helped you understand why you need to wrap mutate functions inside map functions when applying them to list columns.

-If you don't find the example above totally inspiring - worry not.
+You might point out that this is something that could have been done more easily using standard `dplyr` functions like `summarise()`.
+And you're right!
+However, the goal of this exercise is to demonstrate why `mutate()` functions need to be wrapped inside `map()` when applied to list columns, which is a crucial concept when working with nested data frames.

-I ensure you, this next example will **blow you away**.
+If this example didn’t spark your excitement, don’t worry!
+The next example will truly **amaze** you.

-The next example will demonstrate how to fit a model separately for each family, and evaluate it, all within a single tibble.
-...
-Let that sink in.
+In the upcoming example, we will fit a model separately for each family, and evaluate it—all within a single tibble.
+Yes, you heard that right!
+Let it sink in.

-First, let's fit a linear model for each continent and store it as a list-column.
-If the data frame for a single family is `.x`, then I want to fit `lm(scalepop ~ year + Common.Name, data = .x)`.
-Lets check if this works first.
+To begin, we'll fit a linear model for each continent and store the results in a list-column.
+For a single family, represented by .x, we will fit the model lm(scalepop ~ year + Common.Name, data = .x).
+Let’s check if this works first.
 ```
 lm(scalepop ~ year + Common.Name, data = .x)
 ```